Brian Kernighan: Career and research

-In 1996, Kernighan taught CS50 which is the Harvard University introductory course in Computer Science.
+In 1996, Kernighan taught CS50 which is the Harvard University introductory course in computer science.
 Kernighan was an influence on David J. Malan who subsequently taught the course and scaled it up to run at multiple universities and in multiple digital formats.

 Kernighan was elected a member of the National Academy of Engineering in 2002 for contributions to software and to programming languages.
 He was also elected a member of the American Academy of Arts and Sciences in 2019.

+In 2022, Kernighan stated that he was actively working on improvements to the AWK programming language, which he took part in creating in 1977.